 Does an independent community organization have to partner with TriHealth to be eligible for a grant?

-No. However, a relationship with TriHealth in some capacity, either as an active partner or in the form of participation on boards or advisory committees, is preferred.
+No. However, bi3 is very interested in projects that have a relationship with TriHealth in some capacity, either as an active partner or in the form of participation on boards or advisory committees.

 Do partnerships have to be established before submitting a preliminary grant application?

 No. However, we encourage you to list potential partners you have approached and/or are interested in working with to implement your project.
-With that said, we encourage you to open a dialogue with TriHealth before submission if the implementation of your project relies on TriHealth involvement.
+With that said, we encourage you to open a dialogue with potential partners before submission and include letters of support where possible.